 Patients are provided with helpful advice about proper nutrition, particularly because many people with early stage emphysema need to lose weight, and those with late-stage emphysema frequently need to gain weight.

 Patients with emphysema often find themselves physically limited, which may cause them to avoid physical activity.
 Starting an exercise regimen is important, however, because regular physical activity has been proven to improve overall health and wellbeing.

 Depending on the severity of a patient’s emphysema or COPD, a doctor may suggest one or more different types of surgery.

 In this procedure, a surgeon will remove small sections of damaged lung tissue.
 Removing the diseased tissue helps the remaining lung tissues to expand so they can work more efficiently, which in turn improves the patient’s breathing.

 For patients with severe lung damage, transplantation is considered, but only after all other treatments have been tried and failed.
 In order for a patient to receive a lung transplant, they must not only be eligible, but a compatible donor lung must also be available.

-If someone you love is being treated for emphysema, you may require some in-home care assistance.
+If someone you love is receiving treatment for emphysema, in-home care assistance may be needed.
 The experienced staff of Specialty Care Services can help.
 Contact us 24/7 for more information about our senior home care services in Washington, DC and the surrounding areas.